 From the moment I read Peter Davison’s editorial notes about Ruth Graves’ letter, in the final volume of The Complete Works of George Orwell, she seemed to have been a person who could have offered unique insights into those distant days.
 If only we knew who she was.

-Only two of Orwell’s biographers have mentioned Graves.
+Three of Orwell’s biographers have mentioned Graves, including Bernard Crick who wrote the first full biography in 1980.
 David Taylor explicitly asking the question, who was Ruth Graves?
 He noted that she is not hinted at anywhere in Orwell’s writings.
 None of his friends knew or mentioned Graves either.
 We have no record of Orwell ever replying to the caring letter she wrote to him on the 23rd July 1949.

 Another biographer, Gordon Bowker, thought she was probably a young, affluent American visitor, as Orwell himself had said, “tourists were as much as part of the scenery of Paris as tobacco kiosks and tin urinals” and tended to spend money like water.